 If you’re in the market for new engine oil, you’ve probably noticed that there are two different viscosities: 10W30 and 15W40.
 What does this all mean?
 The oil’s viscosity determines how quickly it will flow.
 The lower the number, the easier it will flow.

-If you’ve got a high-performance engine and you want the oil to reach to the bottom of the engine, you want the lower viscosity oil.
-If you’ve got an older car with a high-mileage engine, you want the thicker oil.
+If you’ve got a high-performance engine and want the oil to reach the bottom of the engine, you want the lower viscosity oil.
+You want the thicker oil if you’ve got an older car with a high-mileage engine.

-The battle around 10w30 and 15w40 is very natural as both of them are engine oils.
-According to the purpose, they have many similarities, but they also have differences in many other ways.
+The battle around 10w30 and 15w40 is natural as both are engine oils.
+According to the purpose, they have many similarities but differences in many other ways.